 Shine Lawyers NZ have been assisting affected landowners to understand the scale and nature of this environmental contamination problem.
-Shine Lawyers NZ has the benefit of a wealth of knowledge and experience of their Australian counterparts who are involved in representative actions for 5 Australian Defence Forces sites across Australia (Link).
+Shine Lawyers NZ has the benefit of a wealth of knowledge and experience of their Australian counterparts who are involved in representative actions for five Australian Defence Forces sites across Australia.

 What are PFAS?

-The term PFAS is used to categorise a family of manmade, long-lasting, toxic chemicals that accumulate in the body and environment, and include the now-banned chemicals PFOS and PFOA widely used in firefighting foam.
+The term PFAS (an anagram for Per and Poly Fluroalkyl Substances) is used to categorise a family of manmade, long-lasting, toxic chemicals that accumulate in the body and environment, and include the now-banned chemicals PFOS and PFOA widely used in firefighting foam.

 PFAS compounds are highly soluble and can travel great distances in the groundwater and in surface water that has escaped from a contaminated site.
 PFAS compounds are also very stable and take generations to break down in the soil.

 PFAS soil and groundwater contamination can lead to high levels of the chemical in drinking water, agricultural land, animals and in residents living near to any of the contaminated air bases in Manawatū, Marlborough and Auckland.

-Shine Australia’s Josh Aylward, who acts for various Australian communities affected by Defence’s PFAS contamination, says “these chemicals do not break down and are a toxic time bomb for those exposed to the contaminant.”
+Shine Lawyers Australia’s Josh Aylward, who acts for various Australian communities affected by Defence’s PFAS contamination, says “these chemicals do not break down and are a toxic time bomb for those exposed to the contaminant.

 “The contamination will be in the environment for generations to come and it will continue to contaminate residents for as long as they live in these contaminated areas.”